If you ask me why I decided to become a gestational carrier, you might be a bit surprised by my answer.

 I don't have anything but joy and anticipation for that moment.

 Being able to see someone who has wished for that day for so long finally meet their little one, finally feel fulfilled and complete - that feeling overrides any attachment I may develop for the baby while in utero.
-I think sometimes people forget that there is more satisfaction in giving, than there is in receiving.
-Being a surrogate is certainly not exempt of that rule.
+I think sometimes people forget that there is more satisfaction in giving than there is in receiving.
+Being a surrogate is certainly not exempt from that rule.

 Now that all my screening is done, my next step is to wait.
 After being presented with a bunch of potential families that I felt - for one reason or another - weren't quite right for me, I may have finally found one that fits.
 A single gay man who is ready to be a father.
 I can't imagine what joy he must feel knowing that his dream may finally come to fruition.
 I can only feel the joy in my own heart from the knowledge that I may be the person to help him along that journey.